-Guidelines

-The following dress code guidelines shall apply to regular school days and, as well as any school-related events and activities, such as award ceremonies, dances, and field trips.
+Guidelines The following dress code guidelines shall apply to regular school days and summer school days, as well as any school-related events and activities, such as graduation ceremonies, dances and prom.

 - 1. Basic Principle: Certain body parts must be covered for all students at all times.
-Clothes must be worn in a way such that genitals, buttocks, chests, and midriffs are fully covered with opaque fabric.
-Students should be able to move freely through day-to-day tasks without exposing these body parts. (e.g. sitting, picking up items from their locker etc.) - 2.
-Students Must Wear\, while following the basic principle of Section 1 above: - A shirt (with straps that cover undergarments and a shirt with fabric in the front, back and on the sides under the arms extending to at least the navel AND - Pants, jeans, skirt, dress or the equivalent (e.g. sweatpants, leggings or shorts) AND - Shoes (Activity-specific shoes may be required for some classes e.g. athletic shoes for PE and closed-toe shoes for Construction Trades)

-3. Students Cannot Wear:

-- Clothing that reveals visible undergarments - Any item that obscures the face or ears e.g. sunglasses, beanies, hats (front or rear facing), and hoods.
-Items such as headscarves, headbands, wave caps, and religious head coverings are permitted. - Coats during the school day; Coats should remain in lockers. - Swimwear (except as required in class or athletic practice); - Clothing or accessories that may damage school property or cause personal injury to others (e.g. chains) - Clothing or cosmetics displaying/promoting profanity, violence, or gang affiliation messages/symbols; - Clothing possessing pornography or sexually offensive/suggestive messages/symbols or references to other inappropriate topics; - Clothing that advertises, promotes, or depicts alcohol, tobacco, drugs or other illegal item or activity. - Clothing possessing images, symbols or language that creates a hostile or intimidating environment based on any protected class or frequently marginalized groups, e.g. hate speech or the Confederate flag.

-Note: Restrictions to student attire imposed by the school are necessary to support student safety and security, and the overall educational goals of the school.

-\Blankets and pillows are only allowed at school in the event of an overnight field trip.
+Clothes must be worn in a way such that genitals, buttocks, and chests are fully covered with opaque fabric. - 2.
+Students Must Wear, while following the basic principle of Section 1 above: # A shirt (with fabric in the front, back and on the sides under the arms extending to at least the navel AND # Pants, jeans, skirt, dress or the equivalent (e.g. sweatpants, leggings or shorts) AND # Shoes (Activity-specific shoes may be required for some classes e.g. athletic shoes for PE and closed-toe shoes for Construction Trades) - 3.
+Students Cannot Wear: Clothing that reveals visible undergarments Any item that obscures the students face is expressly prohibited.
+Head coverings (hats, hoods, caps, beanies) are permitted as long as the student's face is not obscured.
+A student who obscures his/her face may be permanently prohibited for wearing head coverings while at school.
+Rolled up ski masks (worn as hats) are expressly prohibited, regardless of how they are worn.
+Novelty head coverings or any head covering that is distracting to the learning environment is prohibited.
+Teachers are permitted to require students to remove a hat or hood for the purposes of taking an assessment, to unobstruct the view of others, or if the removal of the hat or hood is needed to properly wear safety equipment. - Swimwear (except as required in class or athletic practice); - Clothing or cosmetics displaying/promoting profanity, violence, or gang affiliation messages/symbols; - Clothing possessing pornography or sexually offensive/suggestive messages/symbols or references to other inappropriate topics; - Clothing that advertises, promotes, or depicts alcohol, tobacco, drugs or other illegal item or activity. - Clothing possessing images, symbols or language that creates a hostile or intimidating environment based on any protected class or frequently marginalized groups, e.g. hate speech or the Confederate flag.
+NOTE: Restrictions to student attire imposed by the school are necessary to support student safety and security, and the overall educational goals of the school.
+As a result of a dress code violation, students will be provided three options for complying with the dress code during the school day: - Students will be asked to put on their own alternative clothing, if already available at school, for the remainder of the day. - Students will be provided with temporary school clothing, if available for the remainder of the day. # Students' parents may be called to bring alternative clothing for the student to wear for the remainder of the day.
+If none of those options are available, a student may be required to remain in Student Services for the remainder of the day.

-Dress Code Enforcement

-As a result of a dress code violation, students may be provided multiple options for complying with the dress code during the school day:

-- Students may be asked to put on their own alternative clothing, if already available at school, for the remainder of the day. - Students may be provided with temporary school clothing, if available for the remainder of the day. - Students' parents may be called to bring alternative clothing for the student to wear for the remainder of the day. - Students may be required to leave the clothing item or accessory with office personnel for parent pick-up if the item causes a major disruption or is a safety concern.

-For repeated offenses, the administration may address the dress code violation with additional actions.
+All single-occupant restrooms and restroom stalls are to contain only one student at a time.
+Multiple students found in a restroom stall or single-occupant restroom may be subject to disciplinary consequences ranging from suspension for the first infraction to expulsion for multiple infractions.